Juncinella capitata

-Juncus capitatus is a species of rush known by the common names dwarf rush and leafybract dwarf rush.
-It is native to Europe, Asia and North Africa.
+Juncinella capitata (synonym Juncus capitatus) is a species of rush known by the common names dwarf rush and leafybract dwarf rush.
+It is native to Europe, parts of western and central Asia, and parts of northern, eastern, west-central, and southern Africa.
 It is also an introduced species in parts of North America such as California and the Gulf Coast.
 It grows in moist areas, such as wet sand, vernal pools, and ditches.

+The species was first described as Juncus capitatus by Christian Ehrenfried Weigel in 1772.
+In 2023 Lenka Záveská Drábková and Jarosław Proćków placed the species in the newly-described genus Juncinella as Juncinella capitata.

 Description

 The dwarf rush is a small annual herb not exceeding ten centimeters in height.
 The stems are erect and thready, flat or somewhat corrugated.
 The leaves are basal and up to 3 or 4 centimeters long.
 The plant is green to red or brownish in color.
 Each stem bears an inflorescence of up to six clustered flowers.
 The pointed bracts at the base of the inflorescence are often over a centimeter long, longer the flower cluster itself, and are somewhat leaflike, giving the species its common name.
 Each flower has pointed outer tepals and thinner, shorter, oval-shaped inner tepals.
 There are three stamens.
 The fruit is a tiny oval-shaped capsule one to two millimeters long.